tringoli/AR-VR-for-IL-2-Sturmovik-1946/README-WIN-EN.md

 1. Install OpenTrack
 2. Prepare your AR device (as described in the product manual)
 3. Open OpenTrack.
 Select…
 4. Launch IL-2.
-If successful, the in-game camera will follow your head.
+If successful, the in-game camera will follow your head

 5. Enjoy!